ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 Port addresses 00FEh (254), 00F7h (247) and 00EFh (239) are reserved.

 Port address 7FFDh (32765) drives the extra memory.
 Executing an `OUT` to this port from BASIC will nearly always cause the computer to crash, losing any program and data.
-There is a fuller description of this port in [part 24](#part24) of this chapter (under the heading [`Memory management'](#memory-management).
+There is a fuller description of this port in [part 24](#part24) of this chapter (under the heading [Memory management](#memory-management)).
 This port is write only, ie. you cannot determine the current state of the paging by an `IN` instruction.
 This is why the [BANKM](#bankm) system variable is always kept up to date with the last value output to this port.

 Port address BFFDh (49149) drives the sound chip's data registers.
 Port address FFFDh (65533) in output writes a register address, and in input reads a register.
 Judicious use of these two registers can allow sounds to be generated whilst BASIC gets on with something else, but you should be aware that they also control **RS232/MIDI** and **AUX** interfaces.